Locating topological structures in digital images via local homology: Introduction

 However, while image structures are more regular than point clouds, making it easier to compare local-global attributes, most current methods are designed for point cloud data.
 Theoretical assurance methods for localized hole detection are still limited.
 The paper provides a theoretically guaranteed framework for hole position detection in arbitrary topological spaces, demonstrated on digital images.

 This paper is an extension of our previous work presented as a workshop paper at CVPR 2021 (2021 Conference on Computer Vision and Pattern Recognition)~\cite{hu2021sheaf}.
 The work introduces the concept of cellular sheaves and connects them to persistent homology.
-In this work, we define the \textit{local merging number} can consider its geometric meaning in $0$-dimensional objects.
-This paper extends this framework and focuses on $1$-dimensional merging relations.
+In this work, we define the \textit{local merging number} and consider its geometric significance in \( 0 \)-dimensional objects.
+This paper extends the framework to focus on merging relations in \( 1 \)-dimensional structures.
 In addition to theoretical promotion, we have a preliminary demonstration of images.
 It shows that the 1-dimensional merging relations can estimate the position of holes in the space, which provides a way to analyze the local topological characteristics.